Disc Reherniation After Surgery | Shift Spinal Health

 Those feelings are completely valid."

-of patients experience reherniation after primary discectomy
+commonly cited range for reherniation after primary discectomy

 Higher-risk subgroup